-If you’re a large electricity customer in NSW, Victoria, Queensland, South Australia, Tasmania or you can appoint a Metering Coordinator of your choice, letting you select a provider that is cost-effective and offers the best service for your business.
+If you’re a large electricity customer in New South Wales, Victoria, Queensland, South Australia, Tasmania or you can appoint a Metering Coordinator of your choice, letting you select a provider that is cost-effective and offers the best service for your business.

 Your Metering Coordinator is independent of your energy retailer and the network distributor and has overall responsibility for appointing metering service providers and making sure that metering installations are provided, installed and maintained in accordance with the National Electricity Rules.